A Witch in Time by Constance Sayers: A Book Review

 · Helen’s Best Friend-Mickey

 Mickey is a clique gay who is interested in fashion, talks about men he is interested in, and has witty remarks for everything.
 He doesn’t even bat an eye at the fact that Helen is cursed and just goes along for the ride.
-He was unnecessary to the story and his sexual orientation was portrayed poorly.
+He was unnecessary to the story and his sexual orientation was poorly portrayed.

 These are only a few pros from a long list I could have written about this novel.
 Listed are the top five I believe to be most important.